KylinMod/android_external_koush_Superuser/README.md

-## Building with AOSP, CyanogenMod, etc
+## Building with AOSP, CyanogenMod, KylinMod, etc

 ROM developers are welcome to distribute the official Superuser APK and binary that I publish.
 That will allow them to receive updates with Google Play.
 However, you can also build Superuser as part of your